vinaypatle/appiness-node-task/README.md

 ## Getting Started

-To run this app, you need to install Node(v10.0 or above).
+To run this app, you need to install Node(v10.0 or above) and MongoDB (or MongoDB connection string).
 After installing Node, open your terminal and run following commands:
 ```
 git clone https://github.com/vinaypatle/appiness-node-task